UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 import Img from 'gatsby-image'; import { Box } from 'theme-ui';

-Household surveys play an important role in meeting national data needs, for example, in measuring poverty, employment, skills and learning inclusive education, food security, access to health services and public services, discrimination and violence, inter alia.
-A mapping exercise recently conducted shows that around one-third of all SDG indicators (80 out of 232 indicators), covering 13 different goals, can be sourced from household surveys.[^1]
+Household surveys play an important role in meeting national data needs.
+A mapping exercise recently conducted shows that around one-third of all SDG indicators (80 out of 232 indicators), covering 13 different goals, can be sourced from household surveys.[^1] Is now the right moment for countries that have been relying on face-to-face interviews to make the switch to telephone interviews, given that the mobile phone penetration is already quite high in most of the countries?
+Professor Jim Lepkowski, a leading expert on survey methodology, shares his thoughts on designing and conducting telephone surveys, in conversation with UNSD.

 With the ongoing Covid-19 pandemic, household survey programmes in many countries have been impacted in different ways.
 While some countries have